Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - **Single Sign on**
         - Log onto the VM on the local premisis
         - Select user sign-in and then enable single sign-on
+        - It works with password hash synchronization and pass-through authentication